 While the museum is nowhere near as big as some of the other Boston museums on this list, it’s still super fun to visit because of how quirky and different it is.
 Plus, the people who work there are genuinely invested in the history of the West End, so it’s the perfect place to learn more about this area of Boston.

 The Boston Children’s Museum is another of the more popular and well-known museums to visit in Boston.
 It’s particularly popular among families traveling to the area because the museum was literally built with the purpose of educating children.

-It’s located right on Children’s Warf in a beautiful area of the city.
-Inside the museum, almost every single exhibit is entirely interactive to keep the attention of children for hours.
-There’s no better way to learn than by playing!
+It’s located right on Children’s Wharf in a beautiful area of the city.
+Inside the Boston Children’s Museum, almost every single exhibit is entirely interactive to keep the attention of children for hours.
+There’s no better way for kids to learn than by playing!

 The Paul Revere House

 Located in downtown Boston, The Paul Revere House is an absolute must-visit, making it one of the best museums in Boston.
 The museum is actually the home that Paul Revere lived in back in the 17th century and has since been turned into a historical site filled with artifacts.

 Inside The Paul Revere House, you can visit rooms set up precisely the way they were a few hundred years ago, along with tons of historical artifacts.
 While this Boston museum is pretty small, it’s fantastic to see an authentic piece of history situated next to more modern buildings.

 The Nichols House Museum is another of the more unique Boston museums.
 It is situated inside an old Victorian mansion that belonged to Rose Standish Nichols and the rest of the Nichols family.
 She was a suffragist and gardener in the city.